Hardware keys/ Smart cards

 pcsc-shared

-In case you want to have scdaemon talk directly to the hardware, disable pcscd and make sure that the two lines above are removed (or commented out).
+If you want to have scdaemon talk directly to the hardware, disable pcscd and make sure that the two lines above are removed or commented out.